out386/Buginator/README.md

 #### Random features
 1. /boot : Use when really angry at someone.
 Doesn't actually kick.
 2. /pun : Sends a random pun from a predefined list of puns.
+3. Hey, bot : Bot will reply Yes? to an admin
+   Spam <x> as a reply to that, bot will send X messages in the group

 #### Group request management: